Elopement Meaning: The Truth About Elopements

 We’re willing to guess that at some point in your life you’ve been told stories about what elopements are.
 Maybe the elopement definition you’ve heard is that elopements are shameful, secretive weddings that couples have when their friends or family disapprove of their relationship.
 Or maybe you’ve been told that the only people who elope are those that can’t afford to get married the traditional way.
 Or perhaps you’ve heard the definition that elopements aren’t real weddings.
 Well guess what?

 Elope Definition: An elopement is a non-traditional, intimate, and intentional way to get married.
 The key difference between an elopement and most weddings really comes down to the intention behind the day.
 What is eloping?
-Elopements are highly focused on celebrating the eloping couple, whereas traditional weddings are primarily focused on the guest experience (whether it be the inclusion of a cocktail hour or extended time spent mingling with guests instead of spending time with your partner).
+Elopements are highly focused and defined by celebrating the eloping couple, whereas traditional weddings are primarily focused on the guest experience (whether it be the inclusion of a cocktail hour or extended time spent mingling with guests instead of spending time with your partner).
 While a lot of people define elopements as small weddings that take place with just two people, an officiant, and the necessary witnesses present, elopements these days come in way more flavors.

 So you’ll likely have a cocktail hour to keep the guests entertained.
 You’ll plan out gifts to give them.
 You might provide transportation for them from their hotel to the wedding venue.
 But beyond dedicating most of your wedding day to the guest experience, you’re also likely putting most of your money to it as well.
 A key difference between the definition of an elopement versus a traditional wedding is in how that wedding budget of yours is allocated.
+Your elopement budget can be focused on you and your partner, whereas a wedding budget is typically spread out amongst tons of other factors.

 According to the Knot’s annual study of the wedding industry, the average couple these days spends $258 per person on the guest experience for their weddings.
 With the average couple having 136 guests at their wedding, that’s $35,088.